event-engine/docs/docs/tutorial/part_II.md

 ## Aggregate Description

-If we switch back to the Swagger UI and send the `AddBuilding` command again, Event Engine still complains about a missing command handler.
+If we switch back to Cockpit and send the `AddBuilding` command again, Event Engine still complains about a missing command handler.
 We need to tell Event Engine about our new aggregate and that it is responsible for handling `AddBuilding` commands.
 We can do this in another Event Engine Description in `src/Domain/Api/Aggregate`.